Rari-Capital/rari-stable-pool-contracts/API.md

 ### `uint256 RariFundToken.balanceOf(address account)`

-Returns the amount of RSFT owned by `account`.
+Returns the amount of RSPT owned by `account`.

-* A user's RSFT balance is an internal representation of their USD balance.
+* A user's RSPT balance is an internal representation of their USD balance.
-    * While a user's USD balance is constantly increasing as the fund accrues interest, a user's RSFT balance does not change except on deposit, withdrawal, and transfer.
+    * While a user's USD balance is constantly increasing as the fund accrues interest, a user's RSPT balance does not change except on deposit, withdrawal, and transfer.
-    * The price of RSFT is equivalent to the current value of 1 USD deposited at the fund's inception.
+    * The price of RSPT is equivalent to the current value of 1 USD deposited at the fund's inception.
 * Parameters:
     * `account` (address) - The account whose balance we are retrieving.